1. What do all your books have in common?

 Not necessarily just to sit on a hefty sum of author royalties and to have an esteemed reputation, though I don’t think many authors would say no to those things.

-I’d like to sell my excess paperbacks, of The Antpod Faction and Roc Isle: The Descent.
-Rebranding my author platform so that my intended readers know exactly what I offer.
+• I’d like to sell my excess paperbacks, of The Antpod Faction and Roc Isle: The Descent.

 14. Would you ever consider a writing partnership, or submitting to a literary agent/publisher?